 Performance metrics for each of the three technical categories are detailed in Tables 1-3 below.
 Applications must include a table of metrics (included in the submission template) with expected performance against the targets, as well as information supporting how each target is achievable.
 The following definitions are used to describe performance metrics:

-• Selectivity (α): Ratio of binding or adsorption constants, ratios of flux through a membrane, or ratio of reaction rates of two species.
+• Selectivity ( $\alpha$ ): Ratio of binding or adsorption constants, ratio of flux (normalized by